-Congratulations on your acceptance to NYU!
-At the NYU Office of Financial Aid (OFA), we provide guidance to help families maximize their financial aid options and minimize confusion in order to make an NYU education possible.
+Congratulations on your admission to NYU!
+The Office of Financial Aid provides guidance to help families maximize their financial aid options and minimize confusion in order to make an NYU education possible.
 We encourage you to read through the information presented here to learn the few key points that new students need to know.
 Professional school students, please refer to the section "Financial Aid at NYU Professional Schools" located on the sidebar at Financial Aid at NYU.

 Scholarships and grants are types of gift aid that do not have to be repaid.
 They may take the form of University scholarships, federal or state grants, or outside scholarships.